protono/hello-algo/algos.md

 [class]{GraphAdjList}-[func]{}
 ```

-9.2.3.
-Efficiency comparison
+#### 9.2.3 Efficiency comparison

-Assuming that there are n vertices and m edges in the graph, the following table shows the time and space efficiency comparison between adjacency matrix and adjacency list.
+Assuming that there are $n$ vertices and $m$ edges in the graph, the following table shows the time and space efficiency comparison between adjacency matrix and adjacency list.

 ||adjacency matrix|adjacency list(linkedlist)|adjacency list(hashtable)|
 |---|---|---|---|